IngKoums/AlphonseK-Portfolio/README.md

 <h2>📺 Education</h2>

-- Master of Engineering Degree in Industrial Maintenance and Production
+- Master of Engineering Degree in Industrial Maintenance and Production </b>
- <b>September 2007 to December 2010, National School of Agro-Industrial Science Ngaoundéré, Adamaoua, Cameroon<b>
+ September 2007 to December 2010, National School of Agro-Industrial Science Ngaoundéré, Adamaoua, Cameroon
 - Bachelor of Science in Physics
   September 2003 to September 2010, The University of Ngaoundéré Ngaoundéré, Adamaoua, Cameroon